MY VIEW FROM THE COCKPIT

 The Air Force tells pilots, if you ever get into an inverted spin, be sure and eject above 10,000 feet.
 Obviously, you are in trouble.

 The green carpet is called the “Catcher’s Mit.”
 It is an extremely hostile area of triple canopy jungle in South Vietnam, controlled by the Viet Cong.
-You certainly don’t want to be there.
+You certainly don’t want to be down there.
 The airplane is heavily armed and, unless something happens, you will be part of a phenomenal fireball on impact.

 As I recovered, a new problem developed.
 This high G pull-out made an enormous roar that was heard all over that part of the Catcher’s Mit.
 Every Viet Cong was now shooting at me.
 I had to avoid their gunfire by banking the plane aggressively from one side to the other while simultaneously trying to climb to get out of the range of their automatic weapons.
 Finally, the plane reached a safer altitude and I began to breathe again.